RockinDev/vscode-rockin-theme/README.md

-# Apsis Visual Studio Code Themes
+# RockinDev Visual Studio Code Themes

-Apsis high-contrast themes for Visual Studio Code, featuring both dark and light variants so that nothing stands in the way of you and the code.
+RockinDev's high-contrast themes for Visual Studio Code, featuring both dark and light variants so that nothing stands in the way of you and the code.
 Enjoy!

 ## Installation (Linux / macOS)